How to Get an Industrial and Commercial Machinery Wholesale Trading License in Dubai

 Dubai has long been a gateway for industrial trade across the Middle East, Africa, and South Asia.
 As manufacturing activity accelerates across the region and infrastructure projects multiply, the demand for specialised machinery is growing at a pace few markets can match.
 Whether you are supplying navigation equipment, industrial machinery, or commercial service apparatus, establishing a wholesale trading operation in Dubai puts you at the centre of one of the world's most active trade corridors.

-What the Licence Covers
+What the License Covers

-The Industrial and Commercial Machinery Wholesale Trading Licence (activity code 4659.08) falls under the Trading category and is classified within the broader ISIC wholesale trade framework.
+The Industrial and Commercial Machinery Wholesale Trading License (activity code 4659.08) falls under the Trading category and is classified within the broader ISIC wholesale trade framework.
 It specifically authorises the wholesale trading of machinery not elsewhere classified (n.e.c.) for use in industry, trade, navigation, and other services.

 Machinery used in industrial processing and manufacturing environments